 “Shit,” I said, no longer whispering.
 If Sugar Daddy was headed back, then we’d just lost one base of fire in our defense, and the enemy would know that in short order.

 We had to get back and get back quickly.
 The thought occurred to me at the same time as the NVA directed automatic weapons fire toward our position.
 There was little chance from the beginning that they wouldn’t know where we were because they’d seen Tex’s body in the daylight.
 They’d waited until we’d come across the bridge to open up.
 The bullets came like a sweeping whip weaving along from north to south, and then back and forth a few more times.
-Jurgens was right I thought, as I buried myself into the mud as deeply as I could, my face so far in that I could barely breathe.
+Jurgens was right I thought, as I buried myself in the mud as deeply as I could, my face so far in that I could barely breathe.
 I pulled out as the shots faded.

 “Jurgens was right,” I said, forcing a thin smile to my dirty lips.
 “They can’t see, they can only guess.”

 Nguyen pulled on the sleeve of my utility blouse before grasping my wrist.
 He pulled sharply then, and I followed along, to Jones body.
 The boy’s eyes were open, just like Tex’s.
 Except he had a dark third eye.
 He’d taken an AK round between the eyes.
 The NVA had guessed right.